EEP Program Description

 We endeavor to give EEP students:

-A knowledge base with breadth in environmental economics, politics, and law including the economics of public goods and externalities, the study of interest group behavior, political institutions, and property rights, and depth in a chosen area of concentration (e.g., environmental policy analysis, environmental and resource economics, or business and the environment);
+A knowledge base with breadth in environmental economics, politics, and law including the economics of public goods and externalities, the study of interest group behavior, political institutions, and property rights, and depth in a chosen area of concentration (e.g., environmental policy analysis and environmental and resource economics)

 Quantitative and qualitative skills in applied statistics, survey research, analytical modeling, optimization techniques, and case study methods;

 Management skills to train decision-makers, those who offer them expert advice, and those who try to influence policy through the political process, which includes an understanding of the basic methods needed for analyzing how households and businesses react to existing and proposed environmental and resource policies.

 Oral and written skills to communicate the effects of markets and institutions on people and the environment include writing policy memos, research reports, and delivering public presentations.

 Our curriculum focuses on three broad areas of knowledge: (1) the basic sciences pertaining to a natural resource or an environmental phenomenon; (2) relevant disciplines in the social sciences; and (3) the quantitative and qualitative tools required for using knowledge from the physical, biological and social sciences to arrive at informed decisions.